JiscSD/web-accessibility-101/7-tables/README.md

 ## Useful Tools

--   Here is a checklist for accessible tables by [Deque University](https://dequeuniversity.com/checklists/web/tables)
+-   Here is a [checklist for accessible tables](https://dequeuniversity.com/checklists/web/tables) by Deque University.

 ---